MA Mindfulness-Based Psychotherapy

 I am an experienced, UKCP accredited therapist offering one-to-one psychotherapy with adults (18 and over).
-Sessions are 60 minutes, face to face, usually weekly.
+Sessions are 60 minutes, in normal times face to face, usually weekly.

 The decision to seek psychotherapy can be prompted by many things, including: